jmacdonald/amp/documentation/pages/index.md

 ### Considerations

-Although still in its infancy, Amp is suitable for day-to-day use, with a few workflow-specific exceptions.
-There are shortcomings and features not yet in place; some are planed, others are not.
+Although still in its infancy, Amp is suitable for day-to-day use, with a few exceptions.
+There are features not yet in place; some are planed, others are not.

 ##### Encoding

 Amp only supports UTF-8 (and by proxy, ASCII).
 Supporting other encoding types is not planned.
 Windows line endings (CRLF) are also currently unsupported.

+##### Split Panes

+Unlike Vim, Amp doesn't provide split panes, and support isn't planned.
+It's recommended to use [tmux](https://github.com/tmux/tmux/wiki) instead, which provides this (and much more) for your shell, text editor, and any other terminal-based applications you may use.

 ##### Plug-ins

-_Planned._ Amp aims to include the essentials.
-Many editors allow users to extend and change much of their behaviour.
+Many editors allow users to extend and change much of their behaviour through the use of plug-ins.
 This is not a goal for Amp.
-However, an avenue for extended language, framework, and workflow support is necessary.
-Features like "go to definition" require non-trivial language or runtime support, and are great candidates for plug-ins.
+However, in spite of its focus on being "complete" from the start, an avenue for extended language, framework, and workflow support is necessary.
+Features like "go to definition" require non-trivial language support, and are great candidates for plug-ins.

-Amp will eventually include a runtime providing the ability to define new commands with access to a plug-in API.
+As a result, _Amp will eventually include a runtime and plug-in API_, providing the ability to define new commands.